joshuajy03/purduebikesintrees/README.md

 Mobile App: Hopefully, after the website version fully releases, I can also create an mobile app version for mobile users to more easily access.

-LaunchPad 2021: Hopefully, I am able to continue working on this project with a mentor in LaunchPad.
 There are still many improvements that I can make with this website and hopefully, it will be a project that Purdue students will use in the future.